eighties-cities/h24/docs/workflow.md

 ((5/(1.41^2)) + (7/(1^2)) + (4/(1.41^2))) / ((1/(1.41^2)) + (1/(1^2)) + (1/(1.41^2))) ~= 5.76

-You could see bottom the generalisation of this computation with a precision of 2.
+You could also see in this figure the generalisation of the computation with a precision of 2.

 ### Understanding source code in detail